Generate Multiple Pretty URL Presentations with Marp and JavaScript

 Let’s get started by creating our directory.

-mkdir -p slides
+mkdir -p presentations

-cd slides
+cd presentations

 Now, because we use Markdown files for the presentations, why not use git too: